llvm/llvm-project/openmp/docs/design/Runtimes.rst

 once through the device plugins and once through the device plugins that the server application has access to.

-This plugin consists of ``libomptarget.rtl.rpc.so`` and ``openmp-offloading-server`` which should be running on the (remote) host.
-The server application does not have to be running on a remote host, and can instead be used on the same host in order to debug memory mapping during offloading.
-These are implemented via gRPC/protobuf so these libraries are required to build and use this plugin.
-The server must also have access to the necessary target-specific plugins in order to perform the offloading.

 Due to the experimental nature of this plugin, the CMake variable ``LIBOMPTARGET_ENABLE_EXPERIMENTAL_REMOTE_PLUGIN`` must be set in order to build this plugin.
 For example, the rpc plugin is not designed to be